 The Modern Architecture in Reflection, and Reflection in Action series, express our profound belief in the power of practical action in concert with thinking in a contemplative, reflective manner.
 Our aim with all of the books in the Modern Architecture in Reflection series is to create primary historical sources for potential further study.
 Reflection in Action is a different type of thing - arguably something missing in mainstream architectural production today - more akin to Corb’s Poem of the Right Angle and Michelangelo’s sonnets, the sound of the unconscious thinking.

 Forthcoming publications include Dialogue and Imagination: Conversations with Architects by Patrick Lynch (2023), and On Continuity: John Spence in Hackney (2023), etc.

 All of our publications are collaborations with the designer Emma Kalkhoven http://www.emmakalkhoven.com/

 The JoCA and some of our books are available to purchase from our website, Magma, magCulture, Rare Mags, Margaret Howell, Charlotte Street News, The Architectural Association Bookshop in London; and at CCA in Montreal, William Stout in Los Angeles, Copyright Books in Ghent, and at Choisi Bookshop in Lugano, amongst others.

-Canalside Press is edited and published by Patrick Lynch, an architect, writer and scholar.
+Canalside Press is edited and published by the architects Patrick Lynch and Claudia Lynch.
 For more details see www.lyncharchitects.com